austinsherron/pedigree-linkage/report.markdown

   (UAI)
 - extract meaningful subsets of variables from the aforementioned bayesian network pedigrees for use in queries

+This paper assumes general familiary with "segregation networks" (Bayesian network representations of pedigrees).
+For more information, see TODO.

 # Generating Pedigree/QTL Data with QMSim